flutter/engine/lib/web_ui/dev/README.md

 felt test --integration-tests-only
 ```

 To skip cloning the flutter repository use the following flag.
 This flag can save internet bandwidth.
 However use with caution.
-Note the tests results will not be consistent with CIs when this flag is set. flutter command should be set in the PATH for this flag to be useful
+Note the tests results will not be consistent with CIs when this flag is set. flutter command should be set in the PATH for this flag to be useful.
+This flag can also be used to test local Flutter changes.

 ```
 felt test --integration-tests-only --use-system-flutter